 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ Mathematical philosophy of science • formal models for causation, probability, induction, belief revision • explanation, understanding, confirmation • physics foundations: relativity, quantum, statistical mechanics, symmetry, quantum gravity • emergence, reduction • modeling methods: algorithms, simulations, games, decision-making, knowledge integration
+➤ Mathematical philosophy of science • formal models in epistemology, causation, probability • belief revision, induction, Bayesian updating • scientific explanation, understanding, confirmation • physics foundations: relativity, quantum theory, statistical mechanics, symmetries, quantum gravity • emergence, reduction, modeling in social/neuro sciences

 |